Self Portrait

 and to embrace the naked truth of who I am.

-Enter the collections and witness art that breathes, aches, and prays.
+Enter the collections and witness art that breathes, aches, prays in the wild.

 Fragments of a body, a church, a wilderness made visible.